avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 #### Definition of Natural Language Processing
 Natural Language Processing is part of the machine learning/AI pipeline, where a variety of tasks are applied in order to process text data and format it in a way so that the computer can read the data and perform analysis.

-*In this blog post I will discuss a few different approaches for pre-processing text so that the text is ready to process for machine learning and rule-based algorithms.
+*In this blog post I will discuss stemming and lematization, a pre-processing method for text data so that the text is ready to process for machine learning and rule-based algorithms.
 Specifically, in regards to topic modelling with the use of Twitter text data.
 This blog post is Part 3 in a series of posts in regard to [collecting twitter data on the US Presidential Election](https://avielrs.github.io/Collecting-Twitter-Data-on-the-US-Presidential-Election/){:target="_blank"}.*

 ## Stemming and Lemmatization
 ![Alternate image text](/images/twitter/dictionary.jpg)